EdwinVW/dapr-workshop/Assignment02/step-by-step-python.md

    As you can see in this URL, the FineCollectionService's Dapr sidecar will run on HTTP port `3601`.

 5. Replace the URL in the configuration file with the new Dapr service invocation URL.
-The file should now look like
+The line should now look like
    this:

    ```sh